 - Customer success/account management

-To go back to the hunter-farmer analogy, the hunters are those who focus on lead generation and prospecting (i.e., hunting for new clients), and the farmers are those whose focus is on current customer success and satisfaction.
+To go back to the hunter-farmer analogy, the hunters are those who focus on lead generation and prospecting (i.e., hunting for new clients), and the farmers are those who focus on current customer success and satisfaction.
 They nurture the clients to increase lifetime value and promote upselling opportunities.

 The hunter-farmer sales team structure does have some disadvantages.
 For the model to work most effectively, you will need a larger team of at least five or six people.
 Additionally, though specialized roles can increase efficiency, it also poses a challenge for communication and alignment across team functions.